CamdenMarshall/configure-ad/README.md

 <h2>In Depth Deployment and Configuration Process</h2>

-Begin by creating a Resource Group within Azure
+Begin by creating a Domain Controller VM (Window Server 2022) for this instance it will be labeled DC-1

+While creating the Domain Controller set the Resource Group

+During the setup of the Domain Controller create the Admin account and ensure that you can refer back to that information as needed

 Create a Virtual Network and Subnet

-Create a Domain Controller VM (Window Server 2022) for this instance it will be labeled DC-1

 Create the Client VM (Windows 10)